 This is not one of my usual blogs.
-This will be meaningless and you are not going to see any point.
-Neither would I. This won’t be funny.
+This will be meaningless and you are not going to see a point.
+This won’t be funny.
 This is a tale which isn’t complete.
 The intention of this post is yet to be established.
-Or there is no intention behind it really.
+Or there’s none.
 Nothing to prove.
 Nothing to teach.
-And nothing to rant.
+And nothing to rant about.
 This is just a write-up without the boundary of proving a point, without the shackles of making sense and without the limits of telling a story.

 Although this is just a piece of writing it does have a character.
 The character is a legendary warrior.
 He was the warrior in an endless desert.
 Was he in exile or was he leading his army was unknown.
 None of his men were in sight.
 Did he have a name?
 Yes.
 His name had to be Sultan.